 By Terry Trucco

-We weren’t alone.
-Nearly every seat was taken when we arrived Monday evening for the series’ first installment.
+I wasn’t alone.
+Nearly every seat was taken when a friend and I arrived Monday evening for the series’ first installment.
 Fortunately, Crosby Street isn’t Imax; sitting in the front room doesn’t result in a distorted picture or neck cramps, we discovered.

 Yikes!
-We’d forgotten how long this movie was, especially on the big screen where you can’t fast forward excruciating scenes, like Frederic March’s addled banquet speech.
+I’d forgotten how long this movie was, especially on the big screen where you can’t fast forward excruciating scenes, like Frederic March’s addled banquet speech.
 Yet, parts of Best Years still pack an emotional wallop, like Dana Andrews’ catharsis amidst the junkyard airplanes.
-Like nearly everyone around us, we applauded when the final credits rolled.
+Like those around us, we applauded when the final credits rolled.

 Moments later, two uniformed porters deposited a pair of handsome herringbone club chairs onto the stage, and Auster and Maren reappeared for the evening’s film studies portion.
 Auster knows the movie intimately; a character in Sunset Park, his latest novel, watches it obsessively.
 (A low-key book signing followed the screening.)
 And Maren’s questions were skilled prompts.

 What else did we learn?
-Auster is the last person in America who doesn’t have e-mail.
+Auster is the last person in America who doesn’t have e-mail, or so he claims.

 Coming up: author Jim Shepard discusses Werner Herzog’s Aguire, the Wrath of God on April 11, Jenifer Egan talks about Quentin Tarantino’s Pulp Fiction on June 27 and Michael Cunningham dissects Robert Altman’s McCabe and Mrs. Miller on October 3.
 The series will continue into 2012.